 Fraud protection: none.

-TRED is different from the other services, because rather than being a payment platform, it was built from the ground up as a full-service solution to help people buy and sell cars safely.
+TRED is different from the other services, because it’s not just a payment platform; it was built from the ground up as a full-service solution to help people buy and sell cars safely.
 Handling payments—with full fraud protection for buyers and sellers—is part of what TRED does.

-If you already have a buyer (or if you are a buyer and you’ve found a car you want to buy from a private seller and need a safe way to pay) you can use TRED Transact to do all the paperwork and to safely process your payment.
-(You’re totally protected, and you don’t even have to worry about going to the DMV!)
+If you already have a buyer (or if you are a buyer and you want to buy from a private seller and need a safe way to pay) you can use TRED Transact to do all the paperwork and to safely process your payment.
+(You’re totally protected, and you don’t even have to worry about going to the DMV—especially ideal during the pandemic!)

 If you’re interested in selling your car the easiest, safest way, with expert support, TRED can do it all—listing and advertising your car to help you find a buyer and get a great price, and protecting you and your buyer throughout the whole process.

 For transactions with people you don’t know, TRED is your best solution for buying or selling a car—it was built specifically for that, and not only protects you from payment fraud, but verifies that the person selling you the car is the legal owner, and makes sure the title is transferred into your name and that the paperwork is filed correctly.
-Each transaction is guaranteed.
+TRED guarantees each transaction.
 Find out more about using TRED for buying or selling a car with complete peace of mind here (if you’re the buyer, your seller would need to sign up first), or contact our support team here to find out more.

 Fee: 1.5% of the payment amount for payments via TRED Transact